Java SDK

 The SDK provides three classes which each offer different functionality.

-- The Assert class functions define test properties about your software or workload.
+- The Assert class methods let you define test properties in your software or test template.

-- The Random class functions request both structured and unstructured randomness from the Antithesis platform.
+- The Random class methods request structured and unstructured randomness from the Antithesis platform.

-- The Lifecycle class functions inform the Antithesis environment that particular test phases or milestones have been reached.
+- The Lifecycle class methods inform Antithesis that particular phases or milestones have been reached.

 SDK runtime behavior